ajtran303/portfolio-api/app/projects_md/1-learnforge-lms.md

 ## Summary

-A Learning Management System built as a full-stack Ruby on Rails application.
-LearnForge LMS supports instructors and learners with **role-based access**, **lesson progress tracking**, and **course management**.
-Demonstrates clean Rails architecture, modern Hotwire-driven interactivity, and professional full-stack development practices including **Test-Driven Development (TDD)**.
+A full-stack Learning Management System built with Ruby on Rails 8.
+Instructors create courses with rich text lessons and image attachments.
+Learners enroll, track progress, and navigate through content.
+Features Hotwire for real-time updates, Action Text for rich content editing, and comprehensive test coverage.

 [View the code on GitHub](https://github.com/ajtran303/learnforge-lms/)